SylvainVerdy/presentation_attention_is_all_you_need/README.md

  - Launch presentation into folder reveal.js

 		npm start
- My presentation are into the file "index.html"
+ Edit presentation into the file "index.html"